Kuboczoch/eudoxia0.github.io/_posts/2019-07-24-unbundle-concepts.md

 to run-time polymorphism in Smalltalk.

-Haskell is a jewel of orthogonal and principled language design, which most would classify as sitting squarely in the domain of functional programming.
+Haskell is a jewel of orthogonal and principled language design, which most would classify as sitting squarely in the domain of purely functional programming.
 And yet this fundamental language feature comes from object-oriented languages.

+# Conclusion

 Instead of thinking about OOP, we can think about: